 There’s a reason freelancers swear by the powers of brainstorming.
 A single brainstorming session can create new and creative ideas that either make you more productive or help you find a solution to your problem.
 It’s a great way to extract all the information you have and what you need to know more about.
 It allows you to notice connections and patterns in the information and helps you create an outline.

-Knowing the importance of brainstorming, how can we use it to take our projects to next level?
+Knowing the importance of brainstorming, how can we use it to take our projects to the next level?
 How do we brainstorm effectively?
 The following tips and techniques will help you get the most out of your brainstorming exercise.

 Mind mapping is the easiest and most popular form of brainstorming.
 They’re especially effective if you’re brainstorming on your own.
 A mind map is a graphical representation of all your ideas linked to and arranged around one central idea, problem or topic.

 There are no rules to it apart from jotting down everything that comes in your head.
 Your mind map can be hierarchical or in a tree branch format.
-You can either do mind map on a paper or use an online program like Mind Meister which lets you save, import and export your mind maps and comes with a free version as well.
+You can either do a mind map on a paper or use an online program like Mind Meister which lets you save, import and exports your mind maps and comes with a free version as well.

 Brain dumps are the most fun.
 Take a piece of paper or open up your word processor and start writing everything that comes to mind.
 There’s no rule saying it has to be related to the project.